 | RESULTS

 Results of equation (1) are shown in Figure 5.1 with an adjoining graph showing the increase in the mean years of education over the period 1994 to 2018.
 Returns by each year in the Russian Federation need to be considered very carefully because of the high educational attainment of the population.
-There are hardly any individuals in the sample who have less than a High School education (precisely 35 out of 1000 as shown in 1.1, and only a handful of individuals who finished their education at the High School level.
-Consequently the mean years of education is more than 13 years.
+There are hardly any individuals in the sample who have less than a High School education (precisely 35 out of 1000 as shown in Figure 1.1, and only a handful of individuals who finished their education at the High School level.
+Consequently, the mean years of education is more than 13 years.